robertwayne/iridescent/README.md

 ## Examples

-If you have cloned the `iridescent` repository, you can run an example, use the command `cargo run --example <example_name>`.
+If you have cloned the `iridescent` repository, you can run an example with the command `cargo run --example <example_name>`.
 You can add features, if needed, with --features <feature_name>.